shehramjamil/News-Reader/README.md

 Branch -> Master

-1. Clean Code Principals (Use case exempted)
+1. Clean Code Architecture
 2. Separation of Concerns
-3. MVVM pattern with Repository Pattern
+3. MVVM pattern with Repository Pattern and UseCases
 4. Work Manager JetPack For getting Network Data
-4. Flows/LiveData
+4. Flows/coroutines and LiveData
 4. Hilt Dagger2.x
-5. Custom Pagination without any Library
+5. Custom Pagination with the help of Recycler Scroll Listener
-7. Retrofit Networking Library
+7. Retrofit Networking Library with coroutine
 8. Room DB with Flows

-Branch -> Pagination
-1. Clean Code Principals (Use case exempted)
-2. Separation of Concerns
-3. MVVM pattern with RemoteMediator
-4. Flows/LiveData
-4. Hilt Dagger2.x
-5. Pagination 3 JetPack [Remote Mediator,Room as Paging Source and Paging Recycler Adapter]
-7. Retrofit Networking Library
-8. Room DB with Pagination support and Flows

-The main purpose of this code is to provide a simplest,easiest and shortest way to start an app from scratch.
+9. UpComing -> Work Manager to get the news while app is closed